 C1 | ITC credited to electronic credit ledger T – (T1 + T2 + T3) |

-T4 | Common credit C1 – T4 ITC on inputs that are presumed to have been utilized for non-business purposes or partially for taxable and partially for exempt supply. |
+T4 | Common credit C1 – T4 ITC on inputs that are thought to have been used partly for exempt supply and partly for taxable use or non-business purposes. |

-C2 | Common credit C1 – T4 ITC on inputs that are presumed to have been utilized for non-business purposes or partially in the production of exempt supplies and taxable supplies. |
+C2 | Common credit C1 – T4 ITC on inputs partially or entirely used in the manufacturing of taxable and exempt supplies, which are assumed to have been used for non-business reasons. |

 Step 3: Determine how much ITC should be taken out of the common credit by using the following formula:

 D1 | The indicative tax credit (ITC) for exempt supplies from common credit is (E÷F) × C2.
-Where: E: Total value of exempt goods acquired during the tax year F: The total amount of money the registered person made in the state during the tax period Note: (E÷F) for building construction services will be determined project-by-project. where: E: stands for aggregate carpet area of an exempt construction project or apartments sold after construction is over F: stands for aggregate carpet area of the apartments in the project |
+Where: E: Total amount of exempt goods purchased in the tax year F: The total amount of money the registered person made in the state during the tax period Note: (E÷F) for building construction services will be determined project-by-project. where: E: represents the aggregate carpet area of an exempt building project or apartments sold following completion of construction.
+F: represents the aggregate carpet area of the apartments in the project |

 D2 | Deemed to be ITC attributable for non-business purposes out of common credit: 5% of C2 |